evoldoers/historian/README.md

 EXAMPLES

 Reconstruction:
-  historian recon seqs.fa [-tree tree.nh] -output fasta &gt;reconstruction.fa
+  historian recon -seqs seqs.fa [-tree tree.nh] -output fasta &gt;reconstruction.fa
   historian recon -guide guide.fa [-tree tree.nh] &gt;reconstruction.stk
-  historian recon guide.stk &gt;reconstruction.stk
+  historian recon -stockholm guide.stk &gt;reconstruction.stk
-  historian recon data.nex -output nexus &gt;reconstruction.nex
+  historian recon -nexus data.nex -output nexus &gt;reconstruction.nex

+(If you use '-auto' instead of '-seqs', '-guide', '-stockholm', or '-nexus', Historian will try to autodetect the file format and guess your intentions.
+ If a filename is specified with no command-line option, '-auto' is assumed.
+ This may be risky: e.g. an ungapped FASTA file will always be interpreted as unaligned sequences, even if it is in fact an ungapped alignment.)

 Event counting:
   historian count seqs.fa [-tree tree.nh] [-model model.json] &gt;counts.json